 The MEB Project EIR analyzed the impacts of the new building on public services, specifically the provision of fire service.
 The EIR noted that the Project would add approximately 190,000 gross square feet of building space to the UC Merced Campus and accommodate about 2,999 students, faculty and staff.
 Based on a review of the Project, the County determined that development of the Project would require one additional fire engineer to adequately serve the Project and continue to adequately serve the UC Merced campus.
 Since Station 85 is at staffing and apparatus capacity, the additional fire engineer would be stationed at Station 86 in Planada.
 The EIR further noted that based on input from Cal Fire, the County is currently in the process of planning for the expansion of Station 86.
 Thus, the expansion of this station is occurring independent of the Project and is not being triggered by development of the MEB.
 With the already planned expansion of Fire Station 86, the Project itself would not require the development of new fire stations or expansion of existing fire stations the construction of which could cause significant environmental impacts.
-The revised Project would not substantially increase the amount of building space (an increase of about 14 percent) and would not increase the number of persons who would occupy the building.
-Although the new building would be taller than the 65-foot building previously analyzed, the 85-foot building would not be much taller than the other 80-foot buildings that are already on the campus and adequately served by the fire service provided by the County and Cal Fire.
+The revised Project would not substantially increase the amount of building space (approximately 13,500 gross square feet) and would not increase the number of persons who would occupy the building from what was previously analyzed.
+The new building height will be less than the 85-foot building previously analyzed in Addendum #1, thus the building would be similar to other 80-foot buildings that are already on the campus and adequately served by the fire service provided by the County and Cal Fire.
 Therefore, the impact on fire service would still remain less than significant.
 For the same reasons, the cumulative impact on fire services would also remain less than significant.